dabeng/js-basics/README.md

 1. **remove unnecessary http requests**
 2. **remove unnecessary rerender**
 3. **compress all assets**
-4. **Web Workers**  use web workders to perform heavy computation, this will reduce the burden on the main thread
+4. **Web Workers**  use web workers to perform heavy computation, this will reduce the burden on the main thread
 5. **use useCallback() hook to memoize a function, use useMemo() hook to memoize the function result.**
 6. **List Virtualization** Instead of rendering all the items at once, we only render the items that are currently visible on the screen
 7. **Lazy Loading Images** Instead of loading images at page load time, we load them when they enter the viewport.